 This model version has been used to study the provision of reserves by electric vehicles in Germany.
 See Schill, W.-P., Niemeyer, M., Zerrahn, A., Diekmann, J. (2016): Bereitstellung von Regelleistung durch Elektrofahrzeuge: Modellrechnungen für Deutschland im Jahr 2035.
 Zeitschrift für Energiewirtschaft 40(2), 73-67

 Version 1.3.0 introduces residential space heating with a focus on different types of electric heating (power-to-heat).
-Version 1.3.0 also introduces a general spatial resolution.
+This version also introduces a spatial resolution that allows for geographic coverage beyond Germany.

-This model version has been used to study the system effect making existing German storage heaters more flexible in the year 2030.
+This model version has been used to study the system effects of making existing electric storage heaters in Germany more flexible in the year 2030.
+See Schill, W.-P. and Zerrahn, A. (2020): Flexible electricity use for heating in markets with renewable energy.
+Applied Energy 266, 114571].

 The electricity sector model family ELMOD includes a variety of spatial optimization models with detailed representations of the European electricity sector including the generation portfolio and the physical transmission network.
 ELMOD models apply a bottom-up approach which combines economic and engineering features of the electricity sector.
 ELMOD models determine the cost-minimizing or welfare-maximizing dispatch taking into account flows in the high-voltage transmission network using a DC load flow approach as well as technical characteristics of generation units.
 ELMOD models allow addressing a variety of research questions concerning, e.g., market design, congestion management, and investments in electricity infrastructures.
 The development of ELMOD was initiated in 2006 by Florian Leuthold, Hannes Weigt, and Christian von Hirschhausen.